 - Heat olive oil in a large cooking pot over medium heat.

-- Add onion and garlic and saute for about 5 minutes or until the onions are softened.
+- Add onion and saute for about 5 minutes or until the onions are softened.

 - Add the remaining soup ingredients, except for the garnishes, to the pot and stir to combine.

 - Raise heat to high bring soup to a low boil.

 - Reduce heat and simmer for about 20 minutes.

 - Garnish with avocado and cilantro, if desired